Code-Institute-Submissions/jmarcosdias-tasty_JuneResub/README.md

 * Install dj3-cloudinary-storage django package for integration with cloudinary
 * Create a new django project, named tasty_project
 * Create a new app, named whats_for_dinner_app
-* Update settings.py with the new app, allowed hosts, cloudinary settings, getting of secret key and database url, templates dir, root url configuration, wsgi application, static url and media url configuration
+* Update settings.py file inside tasty_project, adding the new app, allowed hosts, cloudinary settings, getting of secret key and database url, templates dir, root url configuration, wsgi application, static url and media url configuration
 * Update urls.py and admin.py, allowing django admin module to manage recipes
 * Insert some recipe sample records, preparing for the development of the view recipe list functionality